A system's wave function is uniquely determined by its underlying physical state: The Uniqueness Theorem

 (cf.\ Fig.~\ref{fig_causal}).
 This reflects, for instance, that $\Psi$ is chosen at the very beginning of the experiment, and that $A$ and $B$ are chosen later, right before the two measurements are carried out.
 Note, furthermore, that $A \nbef Y$ and $B \nbef X$.
 With the aforementioned interpretation of the relation in relativistic spacetime, this would mean that the two measurements are carried out at spacelike separation.

-Using the notion of a chronological structure, we can now specify mathematically what we mean by \emph{free choices} and by \emph{completeness}.
+Using the notion of a causal order, we can now specify mathematically what we mean by \emph{free choices} and by \emph{completeness}.
 We note that the two definitions below should be understood as necessary (but not necessarily sufficient) conditions characterising these concepts.
 Since they appear in the assumptions of our main theorem, our result also applies to any more restrictive definitions.
 We remark furthermore that the definitions are generic, i.e., they can be applied to any set of variables equipped with a preorder relation.\footnote{They are therefore different from notions used commonly in the context of Bell-type experiments, such as \emph{parameter independence} and \emph{outcome independence}.
 These refer explicitly to measurement choices and outcomes, whereas no such distinction is necessary for the definitions used here.}

-\begin{definition} When we say that a variable $A$ is a \emph{free choice from a set $\cA$ (w.r.t.\ a chronological structure)} this means that the support of $P_A$ contains $\cA$ and that $P_{A|A_{\nuparrow}} = P_A$ where $A_{\nuparrow}$ is the set of all random variables $Z$ (within the chronological structure) such that ${A \nbef Z}$. \end{definition}
+\begin{definition} When we say that a variable $A$ is a \emph{free choice from a set $\cA$ (w.r.t.\ a causal order)} this means that the support of $P_A$ contains $\cA$ and that $P_{A|A_{\nuparrow}} = P_A$ where $A_{\nuparrow}$ is the set of all random variables $Z$ (within the causal order) such that ${A \nbef Z}$. \end{definition}

-In other words, a choice $A$ is free if it is uncorrelated with any other variables, except those that lie in the future of $A$ in the chronological structure.
+In other words, a choice $A$ is free if it is uncorrelated with any other variables, except those that lie in the future of $A$ in the causal order.
 For a further discussion and motivation of this notion we refer to Bell's work~\cite{Bell2004} as well as to~\cite{ColRen2013}.

 Crucially, we note that Definition~\ref{def_free} is compatible with the usual understanding of free choices within quantum theory.
-For example, if we consider our experimental setup (cf.\ Fig.~\ref{fig_setup}) in ordinary quantum theory (i.e., where there is no $\Lambda$), the initial state $\Psi$ as well as the measurement settings $A$ and $B$ can be taken to be free choices w.r.t.~$\Psi \bef A,\ \Psi \bef B,\ A \bef X,\ B \bef Y$ (which is the chronological structure defined by Eq.~\ref{eq_causal} with $\Lambda$ removed).
+For example, if we consider our experimental setup (cf.\ Fig.~\ref{fig_setup}) in ordinary quantum theory (i.e., where there is no $\Lambda$), the initial state $\Psi$ as well as the measurement settings $A$ and $B$ can be taken to be free choices w.r.t.~$\Psi \bef A,\ \Psi \bef B,\ A \bef X,\ B \bef Y$ (which is the causal order defined by Eq.~\ref{eq_causal} with $\Lambda$ removed).